Istanbul pogrom: Resistance

 There are accounts of protection offered to the minorities by their fellow citizens that were successful in fending off the mob.
 The most organized team rallied behind air force captain Reşat Mater.
 Mater happened to be off duty and visiting his home in Cevizli's Muhasebeciler Street, which was right next to the rally point, İstiklal Caddesi.
 Mater first hid some of his neighbors in his house, then he took to the street with his gun and his uniform.
 The boys in the neighborhood joined him, bringing domestic implements as substitute weapons.
 The mob passed by after seeing the barricade.

 Mater later rose all the way to Commander of the Air Force, making him third in the military line of command.
 His son Tayfun, who witnessed the pogrom, maintains ties with those who survived and fled to Greece.

 Secondary action

 While the pogrom was predominantly an Istanbul affair, there were some outrages in other Turkish cities.
-On the morning of 7 September 1955 In İzmir, a mob overran Kültürpark, where the 24th edition of the Izmir International Fair was taking place, and burned the Greek pavilion.
+On the morning of 7 September 1955 In İzmir, a mob overran Kültürpark, where the 24th edition of the İzmir International Fair was taking place, and burned the Greek pavilion.
 Moving next to the Church of Saint Fotini, built two years earlier to serve the needs of the NATO Regional Headquarters' Greek officers, the mob destroyed it completely.
 The homes of the few Greek families and officers were then looted.
 The mob burned down the Greek consulate building in Alsancak.